High and Low pressure areas

 to the pressure map in the higher regions (height at 500 mb, about 5 km).
 Do you find here the same location of the

 These maps are located in Europe - so on the northern hemisphere.
-Try to understand, by reference to the animated cloud and precipitation maps, in which direction the wind of the pressure area is blowing (thanks to this, you can also recognize wether it is a low-pressure area or a high-pressure area).
+Try to understand, by reference to the animated cloud and precipitation maps, in which direction the wind of the pressure area is blowing (thanks to this, you can also recognise wether it is a low-pressure area or a high-pressure area).

 Attention: On the southern hemisphere, the winds of the pressure areas blow the other way around.